siemens/gencmpclient/README.md

 Also make sure that the OpenSSL libraries
 (typically referred to via `-lssl -lcrypto`) are in your library path and (the version of) the libraries found there by the linker match the header files found by the compiler.

-All this is already done for the cmp client application.
+All this is already done for the CMP client application `cmpClient`.

 ## Disclaimer